Tutorial: Types and Variables

 integer 5sally = 5 //a number cannot be the first character

-integer _sally = 10 //an underscore cannot be the first character
+integer sally_ = 10 //an underscore cannot be the final character

 integer sall&&%%^$*#(y //not all characters are allowed to be used in names